Indications for BICILLIN C-R 900/300:

 BICILLIN C-R 900/300 Interactions:

 Do not admix with other intravenous solutions.
 Antagonized by concomitant tetracycline; avoid.
 Potentiated by probenecid.
-Increased risk of methemoglobinemia with concomitant local anesthetics, acetaminophen, sulfonamides, nitrates, phenytoin, phenobarbital; see full labeling.
+Increased risk of methemoglobinemia with concomitant local anesthetics, acetaminophen, sulfonamides, nitrates, phenytoin, phenobarbital, cyclophosphamide; see full labeling.

-Rash, drug fever, serum sickness, anaphylaxis, blood dyscrasias, neuropathy, nephropathy, inj site reactions, methemoglobinemia, C. difficile-associated diarrhea.
+Rash, drug fever, serum sickness, anaphylaxis, blood dyscrasias, neuropathy, nephropathy, inj site reactions, methemoglobinemia, C. difficile-associated diarrhea; severe cutaneous adverse reactions.